 Take the Free Workshop…

 There’s no sugar coating the fact that sensory processing is complex.
 Parents often feel really overwhelmed, which is why I share as much as possible here on Your Kid’s Table, but it can still be difficult to put all the pieces together.
-That’s why I teamed up with a behavior expert, Wendy Bertagnole, 4 years ago to create on online class to simplify all the sensory stuff and give you a crystal clear plan so that your child can overcome their sensory challenges.
+That’s why I created the free workshop 3 Expert Secrets to Calm and Focus Your Child with Specialized Sensory Activities.
+In the workshop, I’ll uncover these secrets that can make like feel easier and less frustrating, as your child is finally able to calm down, focus, and much more.

 Alisha Grogan is a licensed occupational therapist and founder of Your Kid’s Table.
 She has over 15 years experience with expertise in sensory processing and feeding development in babies, toddlers, and children.
 Alisha also has 3 boys of her own at home.
 Learn more about her here.